 In North America, there have been inspiring wildcat strikes in the auto industry.
 When two workers at the Fiat-Chrysler Sterling Heights Assembly Plant in Michigan tested positive for coronavirus, workers refused to continue working.
 Workers at Fiat-Chrysler’s Windsor Assembly Plant in Ontario, and Warren Truck Assembly Plant near Detroit have followed suit, despite not having the support of the UAW.
 The UAW’s contract with the “Big Three” auto manufacturers allows for the union to strike over health and safety issues, but the union did not call for one, even giving up their demand for a two-week shutdown in negotiations with the Big Three.
 The Big Three are large enough to withstand a few months of shutdown, but despite this, it was only on March 18 that they officially closed their doors.

-Workers at Amazon have also illustrated how we should fight back.
+Workers at Amazon have shown more examples of resistance.
 Workers in Queens, New York refused their company’s demand that they return to work after an employee tested positive for coronavirus.
 Workers were informed of this case not from the company, but from a text message sent out by Amazonians United NYC, which has been organizing nationally for paid-time off and sick leave.

 The only concession that the most profitable company on earth offered its workers was an extra $2 per hour as hazard pay.
 The company has been illegally refusing paid time off and sick leave to their employees in violation of their contract.
 In response, Amazon workers, organized in Amazonians United, started a petition and through collective pressure won paid time off.

 On Wednesday, March 25, trash collectors in Pittsburgh refused to continue trash pickup, citing a lack of adequate protections against infection.
 The workers have refused to go back to work unless they receive proper protective equipment and hazard pay.